 After the course a short exam will be administered via Canvas.
-It will be available online during the exam period and will consist of a multiple-choice test based on questions related to some of the most fundamental concepts and information in the course.
+It will be available online during the exam period of approximately 10 days and will consist of a multiple-choice test based on questions related to some of the most fundamental concepts and information in the course.
+The exam will be open-book/ no internet.

 Finally, an important part of the evaluation will be based on a short media Industry Analysis project.
 This is a group assignment.
 Each group is asked to pick a 'media industry'.
-It is best to pick a (few) concrete company(ies) of interest to you and define the industry from that company's perspective (identify its suppliers, customers and direct competitors).
+This 'pick' may be from a predetermined list provided by the instructor or entirely free.
+In the latter case, it is best to pick a (few) concrete company(ies) of interest to you and define the industry from that company's perspective (identify its suppliers, customers and direct competitors).
 The goal is not to provide a full Company Analysis but to present the context and challenges/opportunities as they appear from public (or your private) sources.
 Once you have an idea of the industry you'd like to analyze seek approval from the professor to make sure that the project is viable and interesting.
 The industry analysis will generally consist of (think of a slide or maximum two as deliverables for each of the following elements):